Deftsalt-debug/pwn.college_Krishnendu/Linux_Lumarium/Untangling_users/becom_root_w_su.md

 None to report here.

 ## What I learned
-The root is used to referred to as the system administrator under the linux hierarchy.
-'Su', an older command used to ascend to the root access.
-Running it usually requires a rot password which is, in the modern age, obsolete.
+The root is used to refer to the system administrator under the linux hierarchy.
+'Su' is an older command used to ascend to the root access.
+Running it usually requires a root password which is, in the modern age, obsolete.
 The SUID (Set User ID) bit, which su has and runs in, is a unique flag in linux that allows/permits a file to be executed with the privileges of the file's owner(here being the root user).

 ## References
 None to note here.